ohad2024/Recipe-Application/README.md

-# Recipe Finder Application
+# Recipe Application

 ## Description
-The Recipe Finder Application is a web-based application designed to help users discover recipes based on ingredients they like.
+The Recipe Application is a web-based application designed to help users discover recipes based on ingredients they like.
 It features a collection of dishes with detailed cooking instructions.
 This application utilizes Flask for the backend, HTML and CSS for a simple yet effective user interface, and SQLite for database management.

 ## Features